dkilcy/saltstack-base/notes/setup-salt.md

 #### Overview

 1. Setup the Salt master and minion on the workstation machines.
-2. Setup the Salt minion on all other machines.
+2. Setup the Salt minion on all other machines (including the workstation machines).
 3. Post-Install Setup

 #### Setup the Salt master